 How to Get Your Children Back Into a School Routine

 From late nights spent enjoying summer activities to mid-morning wakeup times and irregular meals, getting back on track for the school year doesn’t just happen overnight.
-Whether your children will be back in a classroom this fall or continuing their distance learning, we’re here to help you establish a routine before the first day of classes so that this school year starts as smoothly as possible.
+Whether your children will be back in a classroom this fall or continuing their distance learning, we’re here to help you establish a back-to-school routine before the first day of classes so that this school year starts as smoothly as possible.
 Keep reading to learn about the best ways to help your child readjust to the school year, and feel free to reach out to us to learn more about how you can make your life easier through prepackaged school supply kits from EduKit!

 Back to Bedtime

 We don’t blame you for being a little lenient with summer bedtime rules.
 After all, summer nights are full of adventures that deserve to be taken advantage of.
 However, with the school year quickly approaching, it’s important to establish a return to bedtime norms.
-Not only will this allow your child to get enough sleep and be energized for school days, but it will also act as a sign of normalcy and begin to create organization and routine.
+Not only will this allow your child to get enough sleep and be energized for school days, but it will also act as a sign of normalcy and begin to create organization and back-to-school routine.
 Try easing into a bedtime in the weeks leading up to the first day of school to make the adjustment easier for you and your children.

 Early mornings can’t happen without bedtimes, so as you begin to establish a set bedtime, make sure your children are up and at ‘em bright and early.
-If you wait until the weekend before the first day of school, this adjustment will be downright unbearable.
+If you wait until the weekend before the first day of school, this back-to-school routine adjustment will be downright unbearable.
 Instead, try scheduling some fun morning activities that encourage your children to get up early and reward them for doing so.

-Establish an Eating Routine
+Establish a back-to-school Eating Routine

 Though it varies from situation to situation, the chances that your children have stuck to a normal eating schedule are slim.
 From midnight snacks while watching T.V. to afternoon breakfasts, eating schedules are often thrown out of whack in the summer months.
-Helping them establish a normal eating schedule with breakfast, lunch, and dinner further enhances the routine you are trying to set.
+Helping them establish a normal eating schedule with breakfast, lunch, and dinner further enhances the back-to-school routine you are trying to set.
 This also ensures they have enough energy to stay motivated throughout the upcoming school days.

 Create a Workspace

 No matter what kind of learning your children’s school adopts this year, the need for an at-home workspace remains the same.
 If your children will be heading back to the classroom, they will still need an area that allows them to focus on their homework after school.
-On the other hand, if your children will continue distance learning, they will need a space that keeps them motivated throughout the entire school day.
+On the other hand, if your children continue distance learning, they will need a space that keeps them motivated throughout the entire school day.
 Try to set this space up in a place that avoids distractions, such as T.V., play areas, and other potentially disruptive environments.